microsoft/BotBuilder-V3/Builder/Node/guides/debug-locally-with-vscode.md

 ![Step 1: Launch VSCode](/images/builder-debug-step1.png)

 ## Launch Bot
-The TodoBot illustrates running a bot on multiple platforms which is the key to being able to debug locally.
+The TodoBot illustrates running a bot on multiple platforms which is the key to being able to debug your bot locally.
 To debug locally you need a version of your bot that can run from a console window using the [TextBot]() class.
 For the TodoBot we can run it locally by launching the textBot.js class.
-To properly debug this class using VScode we’ll want to launch node with the –debug-brk flag which cause it to immediately break.
+To properly debug this class using VScode we’ll want to launch node with the –debug-brk flag which causes it to immediately break.
 So from a console window type “node –debug-brk textBot.js”.

 ![Step 2: Launch Bot](/images/builder-debug-step2.png)

 ## Configure VSCode
 Before you can debug your now paused bot you’ll need to configure the VSCode node debugger.
-VSCode knows you project is using node but there are a lot of possible configurations for how you launch node so it makes you go through a one-time setup for each project (folder.)
+VSCode knows you project is using node but there are a lot of possible configurations for how you launch node so it wants you to go through a one-time setup for each project (aka folder.)
 To setup the debugger select the debug tab on the lower left and press the green run button.
-This will ask you to pick your debug environment and you can just select “node.js”.
+VSCode will ask you to pick your debug environment and you can just select “node.js”.
 The default settings are fine for our purposes so no need to adjust anything.
+You should see a .vscode folder added to your project and if you don't want this checked into your Git repository you can add a '/**/.vscode' entry to your .gitignore file.

 ![Step 3: Configure VSCode](/images/builder-debug-step3.png)

 ## Attach Debugger
 Configuring the debugger resulted in two debug modes being added, Launch & Attach.
-Since our bot is paused in a console window we want to select the “Attach” mode and press the green run button again.
+Since our bot is paused in a console window we'll want to select the “Attach” mode and press the green run button again.

 ![Step 4: Attach Debugger](/images/builder-debug-step4.png)

 ## Debug Bot
 VSCode will attach to your bot paused on the first line of code and now you’re ready to set break points and debug your bot!
-Your bot can be sent communicated with from the console window so switch back to the console window and say “hello”.
+Your bot can be communicated with from the console window so switch back to the console window your bot is running in and say “hello”.

 ![Step 5: Debug Bot](/images/builder-debug-step5.png)